morewings/react-calendar-toolkit/README.md

 ![Datepicker screenshot](./doc-assets/datepicker-screenshot.png)

 ## Description
-`react-calendar-toolkit` (RCT) is a set of React Components capable of rendering various calendars, datepickers etc.
+`react-calendar-toolkit` (RCT) is a set of React Components capable of rendering various calendars, datepickers etc. See [full documentation](https://morewings.github.io/react-calendar-toolkit/).

 ### Motivation
 There are many good datepickers on the market.
 Unfortunately, most of them are _style-opinionated_, so if you like logic of chosen datepicker, you are subscribing to the visual style of it.
 But your website or application style may be completely different.
 With RCT you don't have hack third-party CSS, you can write your own styled UI components and RCT will render them.